pesterhazy/presumably/posts/reagent.md

         (map (fn [col] [:th {:key col} (name col)]) cols))]
 ```

-And yet, our initial, more concise attemp works.
+And yet, our initial, more concise attempt works.
 Why?

 The answer is that Reagent (and before it, hiccup) anticipates this usage and,
 in the course of transforming hiccup syntax to [React elements](https://facebook.github.io/react/blog/2015/12/18/react-components-elements-and-instances.html), automatically